Documentation Index

 Environment Variable Loading

-MCPHub loads environment variables in the following order:- System environment variables
+MCPHub loads environment variables in the following order:

 Using dotenv-expand